 Information about applying for an MS or PhD at the University of Michigan, Department of Materials Science and Engineering, can be found on this website: https://mse.engin.umich.edu/graduate/admissions.
 Prospective applicants are welcome to email Yiyang before or after they apply, but the admissions committee makes the admissions decisions, not individual faculty in the MSE department.
 This policy may be different at other universities and even other departments at the University of Michigan.

 If you are an undergraduate or MS student at the University of Michigan who would like to work with us for credit, please read a published research paper from the group and email Yiyang with what kind of research you would like to work on.
-The paper should be a "research" and not a "review" or "perspective" article, and the first author should be a current or former student from our group.
-The first author should not be Yiyang.
+In addition, be prepared to give a 10-minute presentation on a previous project when you meet Yiyang.
+This can be a previous reserach project, class project, or anything that showcases your best work.

 If you are enrolled at a different institution, we can only accept visiting students as part of REU and other programs.
 Some information about REUs that we participate with are posted at https://reu.engin.umich.edu.
 Due to US labor and immigration laws, students who are not enrolled at a US university and who do not have qualified work authorization in the US are not allowed to conduct research in our lab, regardless of funding status, unless they have an existing collaboration with our group.